carolinanunesmartins/ivenza-keycloak-test-pipelines/docker/README.md

-# Setup keycloak ivenza environment variables.
+# Setup keycloak environment variables.

 ## Create a .env file:
 Create a `.env` in this folder, which looks like the following.